I've been working professionally with dogs for over a decade. I'm a former veterinarian assistant and currently a certified dog trainer.

 - Place your hand under your dog's chest again, and feed a tasty treat and lift your dog more off the floor.
 Once your dog finishes the treat, lower him down to the floor and remove the hand.

-- Place your hand under your dog's chest again, and feed a tasty treat and lift your dog more off the floor and place your other arm under his back end to support him.
+- Place your hand under your dog's chest again, and feed them a tasty treat and lift your dog more off the floor and place your other arm under his back end to support him.
 Feed him an extra treat while he's up in your arms (or have a helper feed them).
 Once your dog finishes the treat, lower him down to the floor and remove your hand.

 - Add duration.
 Place your hand under your dog's chest lift your dog off the floor and place your other arm under his back end to support him.
 Feed him an extra treat or two while he's up in your arms and walks around.
 Once your dog finishes the treats, lower him down to the floor and remove your hand.

 - Add a verbal cue (I like to use "up-up-up!") that tells the dog that you are about to pick them up and do the whole chain of behaviors, praising and rewarding with treats as you walk around.
 Dogs like routines, they like knowing what is coming.
-If you alert your dog of your intent, he'll be more relaxed rather than being startled by you suddenly swooping him up from nowhere.
+If you alert the dog of your intent, he'll be more relaxed rather than being startled by you suddenly swooping him up from nowhere.

 - Finally, give a treat every now and then when you place your dog on the floor so he associates this part too with tasty food.
 Being placed down can be scary too for a young pup and some may struggle with this portion a bit.